-THANK YOU HILLARY!: 'Tonight Show' Writers Pen Touching Notes To Clinton
+'Tonight Show' Writers Pen Touching Thank You Notes To Hillary Clinton

 The “Thank You Notes” penned on “The Tonight Show” Wednesday were something special.

-One by one, the female writers of the late night program ― including Caroline Eppright, Becky Kraus, Albertina Rizzo and Jo Firestone ― took the chair usually occupied by host Jimmy Fallon to write words of gratitude to guest (and former Democratic presidential candidate) Hillary Clinton.
+One by one, the female writers of the late-night program ― including Caroline Eppright, Becky Kraus, Albertina Rizzo and Jo Firestone ― took the chair usually occupied by host Jimmy Fallon to write words of gratitude to guest (and former Democratic presidential candidate) Hillary Clinton.

-The thank you notes were heartfelt, emotional and often hilarious, and Clinton reacted to them with glee and gratitude.
+The thank-you notes were heartfelt, emotional and often hilarious, and Clinton reacted to them with glee and gratitude.

-A tearful Miley Cyrus, currently in the midst of a week-long residency at the show, also made an appearance to pen a thank you note of her own.
+A tearful Miley Cyrus, in the midst of a week-long residency at the show, also made an appearance to pen a thank-you note of her own.

 Clinton, who spoke to Fallon about the need for gun control during her appearance, also shared some words of thanks for the women of America.